Skip to main content

 Purpose

 Wentworth Institute of Technology (hereinafter “the university” or “Wentworth”) is committed to holistically supporting employees by ensuring meaningful access to the rights and benefits of Family Leaves and/or Medical Leaves.
 This policy provides employees with information about paid and unpaid leave options and dictates procedures for the coordination of such leaves.
+Family and medical leave may be available under a number of different laws and policies, which can be challenging to navigate.
+Wentworth encourages employees to reach out to Human Resources to learn more about leave options and coordination.

 Scope/Applicability